HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Datasets and Metrics

 \section{Datasets and Metrics}

 \paragraph{Datasets.}

 The Stanford PartNet~\cite{mo2019partnet} dataset is a common choice for fine-grained shape analysis~\cite{Wang2018fine,jones2022parser,MvDeCor2022}.
 We follow NGSP~\cite{jones2022parser} and use the four major categories from PartNet for evaluation: chair, table, lamp, and storage furniture.
 Fine-grained labels in PartNet are organized into three granularity levels, and we adopt the second level in our experiments as in NGSP~\cite{jones2022parser}.
-We first filter out noisy shapes with erroneous labels and then take 500 shapes from each category and split them into 50/50/400 as train/val/test sets.
+We first filter out noisy shapes with erroneous labels.
+Then from each category, we take 500 shapes and split them into 50/50/400 as train/val/test sets.

 We also evaluate HAL3D on the recent Amazon Berkeley Objects (ABO) dataset, which is composed of about 8,000 high-quality 3D shapes created by artists from real product images, where each 3D model is a combination of build-aware connected components.
 Unlike the 3D shapes from PartNet in which each part corresponds to one single semantic label, a build-aware component from ABO may be appropriately associated with multiple labels, as shown in~\cref{fig:dataset}.
-To alleviate this issue, we apply an approximate convex decomposition~\cite{wei2022approximate} to further decompose each connected component into a fine-grained, i.e., over-segmented, set of convexes, where each convex piece is deemed to receive one and only one part label.
+To alleviate this issue, we apply an approximate convex decomposition~\cite{Wei2022} to further decompose each connected component into a fine-grained, i.e., over-segmented, set of convexes, where each convex piece is deemed to receive one and only one part label.
 Our active labeling is then applied to the set of convexes.
-When running the convex decomposition algorithm, we use the default parameters from the provided code, except for the concavity threshold setting, which is 0.2 in our experiments.
+When running the convex decomposition algorithm, we use the default parameters from the provided code, except for the concavity threshold setting, which is set as 0.2 in our experiments.

-Since ground-truth (GT) labels are unavailable in ABO, three artists in 3D object creation are hired to help to create GT labels for each decomposed convex component.
-We constructed a test set containing 1,800 shapes from five categories: chair, table, lamp, storage furniture and bed.
+As GT labels are unavailable in ABO, \rzz{three artists were hired to create them for the decomposed convex components.
+We built a test set containing 1,800 shapes from five categories: chair, table, lamp, storage furniture, and bed, with 200 for storage and 400 each for the other categories.}

 \paragraph{Metrics.} Active learning systems are typically evaluated from two perspectives: labeling accuracy and the amount of human efforts or involvements.
 We employ two standard metrics to assess the labeling quality: (1) part label accuracy measuring how many parts are correctly labeled and (2) point cloud segmentation mIoU depicting how much of the shape surface area is correctly labeled.